esraguzel/dsc-capstone-project-v2-onl01-dtsc-ft-012120/README.md

 # Introduction

-The overall aim of this project is building an NLP based application to detect and project future coronavirus death rates to help identify patterns, trends and public awareness levels related to coronavirus disease.
-This is to help simulate health system utilization levels and react immediately to prevent the spread of the virus and reduce death rates.
+The overall aim of this project is building an NLP based application to identify how our sentiments changed during Coronavirus lock down, what affected the most and up to what degree the change in death rates are effecting our sentiments, in particular negative sentiment.
+In other words, project aimed at evaluating Covid-19 lock down period in terms of change in sentiments and helping to identify patterns, trends and public awareness levels related public mental health.

 # Overview